appreciated/vortex-crud/README.md

 - **Customizable Icons**: Icons can be easily swapped or customized.

 ## Roadmap (in no specific order)
-- **Support for Entity Relationships**: Add, remove, and view relationships between entities (1:1, 1:n, n:n)
+- **Support for Entity Relationships**: Add, remove, and view relationships between entities (1:1, 1:n, n:m)
 - **Nested Hierarchies**: Support navigating nested data structures
 - **Field Validation**: Support for simple cases of validation also custom hooks for complex validation cases
 - **Media Support**: Enable media handling in forms and views